fbpx

 ORM

-ORM isn’t about getting a particular website noticed; it’s about promoting an idea or concept by carefully curating which websites appear in your search results.
-Your goal is to have all the results on the first page convey a consistent (positive) message about you or your brand.
+ORM isn’t about getting a particular website noticed; it’s about promoting an idea or concept in search rankings by carefully curating which websites appear in your search results.

 SERP movement